vivitt/portfolio-site-2023/docs/blog/posts/Insights-and-Takeaways-from-Software-Crafters-Barcelona.md

 ---
 # Some insights and takeaways from Software Crafters Barcelona 2023
 I had the opportunity to attend the Software Crafters Barcelona event last weekend.
-It was the 10th edition but for me, it was my first in-person tech event and I've collected some notes, learnings, and thoughts to share about my experience.
+It was the 10th edition but for me, it was my first in-person tech event and I've collected some notes, learnings, and thoughts that I wanted to share about this experience.

 ---